How to Qualify for the Canadian Experience Class

 FAQs

 Yes.
 All Express Entry applicants can apply for Provincial Nominee Programs (PNPs).
-The PNPs allow you to apply to a specific province, but applicants must conduct the necessary research on their intended province before settling. .
+The PNPs allow you to apply to a specific province, but applicants must research their intended province before settling.
 Getting a provincial nomination means your CRS score will gain an extra 600 points, effectively guaranteeing you an ITA in the next Express Entry draw.
-If you want to learn more about the PNP, here's a complete breakdown.
+Here's a complete breakdown to learn more about the PNP.

 No. The CEC is specifically providing permanent residence to skilled foreign workers.
-Permanent residents can live and work in Canada for the rest of their life but can't vote or hold public office.
+Permanent residents can live and work in Canada for the rest of their lives but can't vote or hold public office.
 However, getting your permanent residency means you can apply for Canadian citizenship.
+Learn more about getting Canadian citizenship.

 No. The CEC is specifically for applicants who already live and work in Canada and have done so for the last 12 months without any breaks.
 Other applicants must apply via the other Express Entry streams.